microbit-cz/pxt-motor-synchronization/README.md

 Since this library adds overhead, thus it's not recommended to use this library when needing fast reaction times from the robot.

 ## Compatibility
-This library is **only** supporting the PCA9865 with magic:biy.
-Any other board is usupported.
+This library is **only** supporting the PCA9685 with magic:bit.
+Any other board is unsupported.

 # Usage
 ## Initialization